foundriesio/docs/source/reference-manual/security/security.rst

  * How the operator manages keys for signing.
 This includes TUF key management for signing what can be installed.
-It also includes how firmware is signed so that bootloaders will trust it.
+It also includes how boot firmware is signed so that the hardware boot ROM will trust it.

  * Device security - how devices store secure artifacts.